Amortizing Loan Calculator

 When will your line of credit be paid off?
 Use this calculator to see what it will take to pay off your line of credit, and what you can change to meet your repayment goals.

 This calculator helps determine your loan or line payment.
-For a loan payment, select fixed-term loan.
+For a loan payment, select a fixed term loan.
 For a credit line payment, you can choose 2%, 1.5%, or 1.0% of the outstanding balance or interest only.

 This calculator helps determine your tax savings on loans or credit lines with tax deductible interest payments.
 For a loan payment, select fixed term loan.
 For a line payment, you can choose 2%, 1.5%, 1.0% of the outstanding balance or interest only.